opensourcesys/sayProductNameAndVersion/readme.md

 This shortcut may be remapped in the Tools category of NVDA's Input Gestures.

+If you like this add-on and are willing to help others decide whether it is useful, please leave a [review][3].

 For change history, please read the [changelog][2].

 ### Tips